-\$12 MAIN STREET.
-Honest Work,
+212 MAIN STREET.

-Honest Prices
+Honest Work, Honest Prices

-Painless Extraction of Teeth or No Pay.
-All Work Guar-Coolest office in the City.
+Painless Ebtraction of Teeth or No Pay.
+All Work Guar-antsed.
+Coolest office in the City.
 Elec-tric fan at each chair.

 REMEMBER US.

 We Treat You Right

-a sympathede strike on two school buildings and on the McIntyre building where the more prominent plumbing firms are at work, as the hope was that if three or four of the largest plumbing houses could be tied up and brought to time, it would be only the question of a brief period before the other houses would capitulate.
-Scant satis-faction was obtained beyond expres-sions of sympathy.
-An idea among the strikers is to show other trades unions that if the Plumbers' union falls in this strike it will that much weaken the striking strength of the unions at large, and thus injure the cause of organized labor when it sees fit to make demands.
-The shops re-port work going right on, with new help coming along wishes.
+ing waited last evening, on the Carpenter's union to ask aid in the way of a sympathetic strike on two school buildings and on the McIntyre building where the more prominent plumbing firms are at work, as the hope was that if three or four of the largest plumbing to time, it would be only the question of a brief period before the other houses would capitulate.
+Scant satis-faction was obtained beyond expresneys with orders to begin proceedings against you at once."